Number Six (The Prisoner): Ultimate fate

 In the final episode, "Fall Out", Number Six and several other residents appear to have escaped the Village.
-However, his ultimate fate is not revealed, and McGoohan repeatedly maintained in interviews that Number Six does not have his freedom.
-The last shot of the series is of Angelo Muscat entering No. 6’s house and the door automatically opening and closing for him, like in the village.
+However, his ultimate fate is not revealed, and McGoohan repeatedly maintained in interviews that Number Six does not have his freedom at the end of the series.
+The last shot of the series is of Angelo Muscat (the butler of Number Two, The Village's overseer) entering Number Six’s house in the City of Westminster, and the door of the house automatically opening and closing like that of his house in The Village.